 Live from San Francisco, veteran comedian Joe Rogan comes right out and lets the audience know he’s “high as fuck” and that’s a good thing for them.
 The first five minutes of Rogan’s special are a must-see for anyone who has ingested an edible before and from there you’ll be hooked – guaranteed.

-Disjointed is a soon-to-be-released Netflix sitcom, created by the sultan of sitcoms that is Chuck Lorre, which stars Kathy Bates (Misery) as the owner of a dispensary that is the center of the show.
-While the teaser for Disjointed dropped on 4/20, you’ll have to wait until August for the new series.
-This show looks set to be a huge smash, with a smart script that seamlessly blends cannabis facts and culture with the mainstream.
+Disjointed is a Netflix sitcom, created by the sultan of sitcoms that is Chuck Lorre, which stars Kathy Bates (Misery) as the owner of a dispensary that is the center of the show.
+The show is based around an absurdity-filled “professional” environment of the alternative care team in the dispensary.
+Filled with humor that brings passion for life, love, and cannabis to light.
+With a smart script that seamlessly blends cannabis facts and culture with the mainstream.